Threat Level Midnight: In popular culture

-The "Season of the Forge" update for Destiny 2 introduced a shotgun named "Threat Level" with the flavor text "Hold on 'till midnight".

 In 2015, Welsh pop punk band Neck Deep released their second studio album, Life's Not Out To Get You, which contained the song "Threat Level Midnight".
 Likewise, Green Day side project The Network released a song titled "Threat Level Midnight" on their 2020 album.
 Green Day member Billie Joe Armstrong is a fan of The Office.

 Various lines from the episode are sampled in the song "My Strange Addiction" by the American singer-songwriter Billie Eilish for her debut album When We All Fall Asleep, Where Do We Go?
 (2019).